n1k0/tooty/README.md

 # tooty

 An experimental multi-account [Mastodon Web client](https://n1k0.github.io/tooty/v2/) written in Elm.
+You can find the [Mastodon lib in this repo](https://github.com/vjousse/elm-mastodon-tooty/).

 ![](tooty.png)